 - Summer admissions information sessions

 Undergraduate Admissions Information Sessions will be offered on select Mondays, Fridays, and Saturdays throughout the summer.
-Learn about Cornell’s seven undergraduate colleges and schools, life on campus, and the application process.
-See the complete schedule and register online.
+Learn about Cornell's seven undergraduate colleges and schools, life on campus, and the application process.
+The complete schedule and online registration will be available in spring 2018.

 - One-on-one admissions counseling